Indicators of Compromise

 • Detect cross-case correlations when the same indicator appears in multiple investigations

-• Share published indicators via TAXII 2.1 server and MISP-compatible feeds
+• Share published indicators via TAXII 2.1 server and the MISP-compatible case-as-event feed

 • Import and export in CSV, STIX 2.1, and plaintext formats